My Engagement Strategy

 (Definition) What are you presently doing and how do your clients and organization feel about them?

-(Discovery) What is your present value proposition for retaining customers?
-What is your present value proposition for acquiring customers?
+(Discovery) What is your present business promise for retaining customers?
+What is your present business promise for acquiring customers?

 (Dream)What are your targets?
 How will we measure success?